gol89/Creditcard_fraud_detection/README.md

 The Autoencoders were trained only using 2000 normal transcations and the latent representation was obtained from the encoder part.
 Since it is trained only for the normal transactions, a fradulent transaction will have a different latent representation which can easily be classified by any classifier.
 The model was trained only on 2000 normal records, as a result the training completed in mere few seconds as compared to hours for other methods.
+Check the T-SNE plot difference in the original and Latent_representation.

 ## Using XGBClassifier after upsampling using SMOTE.
 The dataset was up sampled using SMOTE and then XGBClassifier was trained on it.